-NAMI Washington offers the intensive trainings for Affiliate members to become the Teachers, Facilitators, Mentors and Presenters of these NAMI Programs in their local communities.
-Go to the Education & Training page to find more information about these trainings.
+NAMI Washington offers intensive training for Affiliate members to become the Teachers, Facilitators, Mentors, and Presenters of these NAMI Programs in their local communities.
+Go to our signature programs to find more information about these trainings.

 Most NAMI Washington Affiliates hold weekly, peer-led recovery-support groups for individuals with mental health diagnoses.
 These groups are called NAMI Connection.
 Many of the local affiliates also offer NAMI Family Support Group for family members, caregivers, and friends supporting or caring for a loved one with mental illness.
 Support groups are not a replacement for counseling or therapy.
 They are groups of individuals who meet to share their challenges and benefit from each other’s lived experiences and support.
 All groups are confidential and group leaders are trained by NAMI to keep the discussions focused and emotionally safe.

 Our online support group meetings are hosted on a Zoom platform and are HIPAA compliant.
-Information given for registration for support groups is onlyseen by NAMI staff, no personal details or emails are used for soliciations.
+Information given for registration for support groups is only seen by NAMI staff, no personal details or emails are used for solicitations.